 Before you were born I sanctified you;

-Jeremiah’s call bears witness to the time-transcendent, all-knowing nature of God, also seen in the words of King David in Psalm 139.
+Jeremiah’s call bears witness to the time-transcendent, all-seeing vision of God, as also recorded in the words of King David in Psalm 139.

 16 Your eyes saw my substance, being yet unformed.